 Funders and Partners

 Culture change requires many to show courage and declare that there is a better way for us to live.
 Weave’s work is supported by individuals and organizations who believe that changing our culture of hyper-individualism is key to healing the disconnection, isolation and despair in American society and building social trust.
 Countless people and organizations already work locally to support neighbors who are struggling and to build healthy, connected and inclusive communities.
 All are partners in this work.
-Weave has received funding from the following people and organizations.
+Weave is currently receiving funding from the following people and organizations.

 Jacklyn G. and Miguel A. Bezos